-The county of fiscal responsibility is the Arizona county that is responsible for paying the State's funding match for the member's ALTCS Service Package.
+COUNTY OF FISCALThe county of fiscal responsibility is the Arizona county that isRESPONSIBILITYThe county of fiscal for paying the State's funding match for the member'sALTCS Service Package.
 The county of physical presence (the county in which the member physically resides) and the county of fiscal responsibility may be the same county or different counties.